CV

 HONORS & AWARDS

-- SSHRC Postdoctoral Fellowship ($140,000), recommended for funding by the merit review committee, pending availability of funds.
+- SSHRC Postdoctoral Fellowship ($140,000), recommended for funding by the merit review committee, declined upon accepting a full-time position.
 2025

 - Conference Travel Grant ($1,500).
 Trinity College, U of T, 2023.